NodeBB/NodeBB/CONTRIBUTING.md

 If you have installed NodeBB via GitHub clone, are familiar with utilising git, and are willing to help us narrow down the specific commit that causes a bug, consider running `git bisect`.

 A full guide can be found here: [Debugging with Git/Binary Search](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git#Binary-Search)

+# Submitting a Pull Request to NodeBB?

+First of all, thank you!
+Please consider this [style guide](https://docs.nodebb.org/en/latest/contributing/style-guide.html) when submitting your changes.
+Also, please join our [community](https://community.nodebb.org) to meet other NodeBB developers and designers :)